-Microbiological samples are taken as per the instruction from Cork County Council who manages a national sampling plan for all local authorities.
-Water samples are sent to Monaghan Veterinary Laboratory.
-Water samples were taken in all approved establishments and none were taken in registered establishments.
-Nitrate samples from three establishments have been taken for analysis by the Public Analyst Laboratory.
-Sulphite testing took place in 2012.
+Microbiological samples are taken as per the instruction from Cork County Council, who manages a national sampling plan for all local authorities, and water samples are sent to Sligo County Council Laboratory.
+At the time of the audit, water samples were taken in three of the four establishments.
+Samples were not taken in the seasonal poultry plant as the premises had not been in operation in 2014.
+Sulphite testing will commence in 2015 and nitrate samples will also be taken for analysis at the Public Analyst Laboratory in 2015.